Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-20-exorcisms.md

 "Ladies and gentlemen..." the Elder began as the bearers retreated to positions around the room. "...as you may be aware, Sara's family have requested that we remember her life in accordance with Pagan traditions.
 There should be nothing in what we are about to do that can cause offense to anyone, but if you would prefer to pay your respects now after your own fashion and then wait outside, we will take a few moments of silence for you to do so.
 I'm sure that Sara will not mind."

 A few of those present did exactly that, approaching to touch the box, or mutter words.
-The little man who had accosted the soldiers and a female of similar apparent age---his mate?---knelt stiffly and whispered for a little while, before standing and leaving, both weeping openly.
+The little man who had accosted the soldiers and a female of similar apparent age - his mate? - knelt stiffly and whispered for a little while, before standing and leaving, both weeping openly.

 Once they had gone, the elder stepped forward again.
 "Thank you.
 You'll find the order of the ceremony in the leaflets we handed out, but please do not feel pressured to participate if you don't wish to.
 As one of Sara's friends-" she nodded to Ava "put it so eloquently, we don't think that Sara would want us to lie on her behalf."